JKirchartz/jkirchartz.github.com/_drafts/unpublished-bad-recruiter-no.md

    leaving a message)

-recruiters that border on spambots: apex systems inc cybercoders tekskills inc
+recruiters that border on spambots: apex systems inc cybercoders tekskills inc amtex enterprises < this is one of the worst, emailing about jobs not even related to the content of the resume, if there's any word-match between the resume and the job description you get an email